• Skip to primary navigation

 Ingredients

-• Seasonings: You’ll need some dried oregano, basil, black pepper, and a few pinches of crushed red pepper.
-Traditional Swedish pizza salad uses dried herbs, so I’ve left that in place.
-Not only is it easy, but it’s also economical too!
+- Seasonings: You'll need some dried oregano, basil, black pepper, and a few pinches of crushed red pepper.
+Traditional Swedish pizza salad uses dried herbs, so I've left that in place.
+Not only is it easy, but it's economical too!

 Equipment